SeRViCE-Lab/superchick/IAB/README.md

 + Note that the shell environment is Oh-my-zsh.
 I left a bash_aliases file in /root/.bash_aliases that .zshrc sources.
 Make your custom aliases and path commands there.

+FAQS:
++ Connecting a X on MAC to remote machine